ireule04/ireule04/README.md

 </p>

 # 🌱 Professional Development:
 As a passionate developer, I am continuously working on enhancing my skills and knowledge.
 My journey in the tech world is driven by a strong commitment to lifelong learning and professional growth.
-Here are some of my key areas of focus:
+Here are some of my key areas of focus:-

 ## 🚀 Skills and Technologies:
 - **Frontend Development**: Mastering the latest trends and best practices in HTML5, CSS, JavaScript, and frameworks like Bootstrap and SASS to create responsive and visually appealing user interfaces.